jackouni/RB109/articles/operator_precedence_101.md

 ---

-### Operator Precedence
+## What You're First Taught with Operator Precedence
 _Operator Precedence_:
-> "Operator Precedence is a set of rules that determine what operands an operator uses first." </br>
+> "Operator Precedence is a set of rules that determine what operands an operator uses first."
 <br>

 Here's an example to illustrate: